sri-siva-murugan/Rentals/README.md

 # Rentals
-A house rental application built using Java, JSP, MySQL and Bootstrap.
+A house rental application that enables house-owners to put up their house for rent with provision for adding the house specifications and the tenants can choose house based on the information provided.